Hypochondriac (Brakence album)

-Hypochondriac is the second studio album by American singer-songwriter and rapper Brakence, released on December 2, 2022 through Sony Music and Columbia Records.
-It was supported by five singles and two tours, a headline tour across America and a second leg tour with support from Gabby Start.
+Hypochondriac is the second studio album by American singer-songwriter and rapper Brakence, released on December 2, 2022, through Sony Music and Columbia Records.
+The release was supported by five singles, a headline tour across America and a second leg tour with support from Gabby Start.
+The album has been described as hyperpop, and contains elements of emo rap, emo pop, and Midwest emo.
+Heavily influenced by the COVID-19 pandemic and the lockdown, the album discusses depersonalisation, health anxiety and disconnection from others online.

-Heavily inspired by the 2020s, the theme follows disconnection between the digital world, introversion.
-Themes of drug use, social media usage, content with making art opposed to serving a greater societal purpose, and relationships, both serious and hookups, are all prevalent within, Hypochondriac is a hyperpop album containing elements of emo rap and midwest emo.
+Themes of drug use, social media, art in the age of content, relationships, mental health and hookups, are prevalent throughout the album.
 Hypochondriac was promoted with the Hypochondriac Tour beginning in November 2022.
 The album's production was handled by Brakence himself and Wyatt Otis.
-Commercially, Hypochondriac peaked at number thirteen in the United States, where it marked Brakence's highest debut on the Billboard Heatseekers Albums.
+Commercially, Hypochondriac peaked at number thirteen on the Billboard Heatseekers Albums.
 The album's compact disc (CD) would release in December 2023.